-- Some form of alternative dispute resolution (which is explained above). - Equality training for the person who discriminated.
-You can find out more about equality training in Chapter 1 of this guide. - Appropriate disciplinary action (you can find out more about disciplinary procedures from Acas).
+- Some form of alternative dispute resolution (which is explained above). - Equality training for the person who discriminated. - Appropriate disciplinary action (you can find out more about disciplinary procedures from Acas).

 What you can do if you find that there wasn't any unlawful discrimination